 The conflicts and internal crises in neighbouring states of Uganda are reflected in the number of refugees arriving in Uganda.
 New refugees are constantly crossing the border as a result of the prolonged conflict in South Sudan, the Democratic Republic of Congo and other neighbouring countries.
-Most of the refugees in Uganda are South Sudanese, who already amount to nearly 800,000 people.
+Most of the refugees in Uganda are South Sudanese, who already amount to over 830,000 people.

-With the escalation of the conflict in the Democratic Republic of Congo, the number of people crossing the border into Uganda has increased many-fold, and there are now close to 320,000 Congolese refugees in the country.
+With the escalation of the conflict in the Democratic Republic of Congo, the number of people crossing the border into Uganda has increased many-fold, and there are now over 350,000 Congolese refugees in the country.
 The refugee settlements of Kyangwali and Kyaka II near the border of the Democratic Republic of the Congo earlier only had some tens of thousands of refugees, but at the turn of 2018–2019, the number of inhabitants had increased to nearly 90,000 in each settlement.

 From fragile conditions to a new environment

 Internal displacement is widespread in the neighbouring countries, and the refugees arriving in Uganda have often been living away from their homes or in the midst of violence for years.
 Many of the refugees arriving in Uganda are women who have never had the opportunity to go to school or have only received a few years of education.
 They are often virtually illiterate and without knowledge of the English language, which is the official language of Uganda.
 Communicating with locals and managing daily affairs is therefore very difficult to them.
 Women and children living in a foreign environment – without knowledge of the local language and without social safety nets – are vulnerable to exploitation and often struggle to make a living due to lack of education.